The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

 In the \textbf{S} zone, at $r\lsim 0.25r_{\rm shock}$, there is an inwards acceleration.
 This corresponds to the outer boundary of the isothermal core (\fig{thermal profiles}), where the thermal pressure decreases locally due to strong cooling (\fig{tcool_tff}).
 However, we do not interpret this as evidence that the cold-stream is collapsing with no support against gravity.
-Rather, recall that both the mean radial velocity and the mass flux are directed outwards in the \textbf{S} zone (\fig{radial inflows}), which appears to be a manifestation of the impact parameter of the flow within the sheet with respect to the filament centre.
-This outwards velocity is also consistent with the very large virial parameter in this region (\fig{virial parameter}).
-A negative radial acceleration term in this region would then imply that this outwards motion is decelerating as the cold stream relaxes.
-Indeed, at $z\sim 3.82$ roughly $55\Myr$ after our fiducial snapshot, the velocity in this region is no longer outwards and is close to 0.
-The detailed dynamics and kinematics of the central streams may thus be highly time-dependent.
+Rather, when examining the radial velocity profiles (as in \fig{radial inflows}) at $z\sim 4.05$ and $z\sim 3.82$, roughly $55\Myr$ before and after our fiducial snapshot at $z\sim 3.93$, we see that the mild inwards velocity along the sheet in the \textbf{S} zone increases slightly with amplitude towards lower redshift, from $\lsim 0.05v_{\rm vir}(r_{\rm shock})$ to $\gsim 0.1 v_{\rm vir}(r_{\rm shock})$.
+This may be due to additional gas accumulation near the filament axis, due to both inflows along the sheet and the off-sheet cooling flow.
+This results in a slightly larger inwards gravitational acceleration in the central regions, which leads to slightly more rapid inflow along the sheet.
+However, since the radial velocities in this region are always small anyway, we defer a more detailed study of the temporal evolution of the central streams to future work.

-Finally, we note that in the axial direction, there is no steady-state at $r\gsim 0.2\,r_{\rm shock}$, as the filament gets continually stretched by tidal forces and material accelerates towards the massive haloes on either end.
-Note that the acceleration term is positive in the \textbf{S} zone and negative outside of it.
-This suggests that the velocity of the cold streams towards the haloes increases with time, while that of the hot filament gas decreases with time.
+Finally, we note that in the axial direction, there is no steady-state at $r\gsim 0.2\,r_{\rm shock}$, as the filament is continually stretched by tidal forces and the material accelerates towards the massive haloes on either end.
+Note that the acceleration term is positive in the \textbf{S} zone and negative outside it.
+This suggests that the velocity of the cold streams towards the haloes increases with time, whereas that of the hot filament gas decreases with time.
 We discuss this further below.